facebook/docusaurus/website/docs/blog.md

 ## Feed

-You can generate RSS/ Atom feed by passing feedOptions.
+You can generate RSS/Atom feed by passing feedOptions.
 By default, RSS and Atom feeds are generated.
+To disable feed generation, set `feedOptions.type` to `null`.

 ```ts
 feedOptions?: {